 Character education is a part of the Cub Scout program.
 Here is a brief Cubmaster minute to help Cub Scout understand the meaning of compassion.

 Everybody gets to make mistakes.
 This can be used as a Scoutmaster Minute to encourage Scouts to look forward to a fresh start rather than focusing on the past.
-A video version of this minute is also available.

 Here is a Scoutmaster Minute which reminds us not to focus on the big insurmountable problem.
 Instead, just do what you can.